osrf-migration/vrx-wiki/tutorials/rxi/custom_worlds.md

 ### Copy working examples from the `vrx_gazebo` package

-Make new directories in your rxi package and copy exising launch and world files from the `vrx_gazebo` package to provide a working example.
+Make new directories in your rxi package and copy existing launch and world files from the `vrx_gazebo` package to provide a working example.
 ```
 cd ~/vrx_ws/src/rxi
 mkdir launch